JunShern/Course_Project_GCD/CodeBook.md

 7. The order or our data frame was changed a little through our splitting and recombining, so we sort our data frame rows once again first by Subject, then by Activity using the order() function.
 This makes the data easier to understand.
 (Lines 57-58)

-8. Our data is now clean, tidy and summarized, so we can use write.table() to write our final data frame to a text file for easy access and distribution.
+8. Our data is now clean, tidy and summarized, so we can use write.table() to write our final data frame to a text file for easy access and distribution.(Lines 60-61)